SUNET/pkcs11_ca/docs/source/usage.rst

    # Send an OCSP request to the PKCS11 CA to verify the certificate, '-text' for extra info
    openssl ocsp -issuer issuer.pem -cert cert.pem -text -url $OCSP

-CMC requests with PKCS11 CA
+CMC requests
 ----------------------------

 | PKCS11 CA supports CMC requests
 | This is defined in `RFC 5272 <https://www.rfc-editor.org/rfc/rfc5272>`_

+| Under construction
-This can be used to send an CMC request and receiving CMC responses from the PKCS11 CA
+| This can be used to send an CMC request and receiving CMC responses from the PKCS11 CA
+| Look at the unittest `test_cmc.py <https://github.com/SUNET/pkcs11_ca/blob/main/tests/test_cmc.py>`_

 .. code-block:: python

    # Under construction
-   # Look at the unittest `test_cmc.py <https://github.com/SUNET/pkcs11_ca/blob/main/tests/test_cmc.py>`_
+   from python_cmc import cmc as asn1_cmc
+   from asn1crypto import cms as asn1_cms

 Using the management API